sajjad101/React-Basic-Admin-Panel/README.md

 ## Contributing

-This is a work-in-progress project, and **your contributions are welcome**!
+This is a work-in-progress project!
 If you are interested in helping me complete and improve this admin panel, here are a few ways you can contribute:

 - **Report issues**: If you encounter bugs or issues, please open a GitHub issue.
 - **Suggest features**: I'm open to suggestions for new features and improvements.